runthings-dev/runthings-wc-coupons-required-products/readme.txt

 * Filter `runthings_wc_coupon_required_products_error_message` to customize error message.

 == Upgrade Notice ==

+= 1.2.1 =
+Bump WordPress tested up to field to support 6.8 branch.

 = 1.2.0 =
 Fixed a bug which caused a valid voucher to fail to verify.